JUDSYS/v1Spec/judsys-spec.md

 All signature attributes **MUST NOT** be arrays.

-The `INT/date` and `INT/reason` attributes are MANDATORY.
+The `date`, `reason` and `implementation` attributes are **REQUIRED**.
 All others are OPTIONAL, but each country MAY require certain attributes.

+Exactly one of the following **MUST** be present: `file` and `counter-signs`.

+All implementations **MUST** counter sign instead of sign in parallel whenever possible.

-### INT/reason
+### reason

 A dictionary that indicates why the signer is signing this document.
 Possible keys:

+1. `as-document`: The signer role is set on the document itself and is not any sort of meta-role such as the ones below.
+This is the most common type of signature.
-1. `sent`: The signer sent the document.
+2. `sent`: The signer sent the document.
-2. `created`: The signer created the document.
+3. `created`: The signer created the document.
-3. `approved`: The signer approved or accepted the document (this is the most common type signature).
+4. `approved`: The signer approved the document.
-4. `rejected`: The signer rejected the document.
+5. `rejected`: The signer rejected the document.
-5. `delivered`: The signer placed the document where the recipient is expected to look regularly.
+6. `delivered`: The signer placed the document where the recipient is expected to look regularly.
 Example: A server placed an email on the recipient's account.
-6. `received`: The signer received the document.
+7. `received`: The signer received the document.
 Example: a person counter-signs with this key to confirm they received an email.
-7. `timestamp`: The signer testifies that the document existed at that moment in time.
+8. `timestamp`: The signer testifies that the document existed at that moment in time.
-8. `witness`: The signer testifies they saw the previous signings occur at the said time and without coercion.
+9. `witness`: The signer testifies they saw the previous signings occur at the said time and without coercion.
-9. `matches-original`: The signer testifies that the file being signed is an authentic copy/scan of the original physical document.
+10. `matches-original`: The signer testifies that the file being signed is an authentic copy/scan of the original physical document.

 All undefined values **MUST** be interpreted as false.